We are looking for families to host a student for 6 weeks:

 Please have this form completed by two of the following persons who are acquainted with you: minister, employer, a family friend, high school principal, counselor, or teacher.
 To share the link to the Confidential Reference form, simply copy and paste the following address to the person required to complete the form.
-Form URL: http://www.partnersorcr.com/confidential-references/
+References may not be completed by relatives.
+Link to Confidential Reference Form

 If there are any issues with this application, please contact the Hosting Coordinator at: